 - Business sectors where FDI is not allowed at all

-- Business where no prior permission is required.
+- A business where no prior permission is required.

 Please note that in all case, once the FDI is received and accepted by the Recipient Company, an intimation is to be sent to the Reserve Bank of India(RBI) in Form FC-GPRS within a month of allotting the shares to the foreign shareholder.

 Thus the first place for any foreign national or any Non-Resident to look out for is the FDI policy.
-He has to first understand if there are any restrictions, prohibitions in the proposed business activity and then move forward to the company formation process.
+They have to first understand if there are any restrictions, prohibitions in the proposed business activity and then move forward to the company formation process.

-Once a person is clear with the FDI rules applicable to the proposed transaction, then he can decide on the nature of business entity that he wants to set up.
+Once a person is clear with the FDI rules applicable to the proposed transaction, then they can decide on the nature of the business entity that they want to set up

 Because of its limited role, the compliance to be completed by a Liaison Office are the least.
 The biggest advantage is in income taxes where the provisions of Permanent Establishment and Transfer Pricing may not be much of a concern since the Liaison office does not earn any income as such.

 2. Branch Office

 This is the next step towards a full fledged branch business presence in India.
 A branch office in India can execute most of the tasks that a Limited Company can execute except manufacturing.
 A Branch Office acts as a branch of the foreign company, be its permanent establishment under the tax laws and can earn income from business operations.
 Recently the RBI has tightened the norms regarding who can open a branch office in India.
 One of the criteria is that the Foreign Company intending to open a branch office in India should have a track record of at least 5 years of profit making.